PennyLaneAI/pennylane/doc/development/guide/logging.rst

 handlers.
 As an example, we can go through the configuration file and explore the options.

-For ease-of-development, the function :func:`qml.logging.edit_system_config` opens an editor (if the ``EDITOR`` environment variable is set), or a viewer of the existing file configuration, which can be used to modify the existing options.
+For ease-of-development, the function :func:`pennylane.logging.edit_system_config` opens an editor (if the ``EDITOR`` environment variable is set), or a viewer of the existing file configuration, which can be used to modify the existing options.

 Modifying the configuration options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~